 Digital signage solutions are a necessary component of digital menu boards.
 Digital signage solutions provide the digital signage media player and the digital signage software that has the content management system that enables you to engage in content creation, digital signage playlist curation, and content display, providing you with menu board templates, fonts, and other useful tools for digital menu design.

 While some digital signage solutions will cost you up to 95+ per screen, there are luckily some other high-quality options that will not negatively affect your bottom line.

-While cloud-based digital signage solutions require the use of wifi to connect with an of-base server, for which the company will charge you, loop offers a high-quality digital signage media player with all the digital signage software that you will need for a great-looking and highly dynamic digital menu board free of cost.
+While cloud-based digital signage solutions require the use of wifi to connect with an off-base server, for which the company will charge you, Loop TV offers a high-quality digital signage media player with all the digital signage software that you will need for a great-looking and highly dynamic digital menu board.

 It’s difficult to quantify display mount costs as it depends largely on where the signage will be placed.
 For example, for displays mounted higher up on the wall, an angled mount will be needed.
 In other cases, requirements maybe include movable mounts with hinged arms.